AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Express_Web_Framework/Express_Tutorial_4/README.md

 That's all you need to get started with routes -- if needed, you can find more information in the Express docs: [Basic routing](https://expressjs.com/en/starter/basic-routing.html) and [Routing guide](https://expressjs.com/en/guide/routing.html).
 The following sections show how we'll set up our routes and controllers for the LocalLibrary.

-## Routes needed for the LocaLibrary
+## Routes needed for the LocalLibrary

 The URLs that we're ultimately going to need for our pages are listed below, where *object* is replaced by the name of each of our models (book, bookinstance, genre, author), *objects* is the plural of object, and *id* is the unique instance field (`_id`) that is given to each Mongoose model instance by default.